 - 1 pineapple

 - 3–4 tablespoons Pompeian Organic Extra Virgin Olive Oil

-- In a small saucepan over medium-high heat, place tomato paste, water, Pompeian Organic Apple Cider Vinegar, molasses, applesauce, garlic powder, onion powder, mustard, salt, pepper, paprika, and cayenne.
+- Make your homemade barbecue sauce.
+In a small saucepan over medium-high heat, place tomato paste, water, Pompeian Organic Apple Cider Vinegar, molasses, applesauce, garlic powder, onion powder, mustard, salt, pepper, paprika, and cayenne.
 Whisk to combine.
 When it begins to bubble, cover (this is important).
 Turn the heat down to low and let the sauce simmer for 10-15 minutes, stirring once or twice.
 Add more water if the sauce gets too thick.

 - Preheat oven to 350ºF.

 - Cut the tofu into 1-inch pieces.
 Place in a large bowl.
-Pour the BBQ sauce on top (you may not need all of it).
+Pour the BBQ sauce over the tofu (you may not need all of it).
 Stir to evenly coat the tofu; let it sit for 5-10 minutes.

 - Arrange the tofu on a greased baking sheet.
 Bake for 20 minutes.